XxAngels218/weatherbot-backend/README.md

 # WeatherBot Backend

-A weather chatbot API using FastAPI, Langchain, and Gemini.
+A weather chatbot API using FastAPI, Langchain, and OpenAI .
 This backend provides weather information through a REST API and WhatsApp integration.

 ## Features